da5nsy/ReproducibleResearch/episodes/whydoesRRmatter.md

 * Can drop out of academia

-* May be HDR students who didn't continue with research
+* May be research students who didn't continue with research

-* Data may have left with HDR students and supervisor may lack details or data on how the experiment was done
+* Data may have left with research students and supervisor may lack details or data on how the experiment was done

+::::::::::::::::::::::::::::::::::::::::::::::: instructor

 In my own experience (as @amandamiotto ) for a project where I had to contact researchers regarding moving their old data, a good third had left and either moved overseas and changed 2-3 institutes, were no longer in research or had names that were 'Australian-ised' or had changed for various reasons, meaning it was hard (and at times impossible) to track and find them.